att-circ-contrl/exp-utils/README.md

 * `ft-test` --
 Test scripts, sample code, and documentation for using Field Trip with our lab's datasets (including time alignment and USE integration).
+* `sanity-tool` --
+A quick and dirty script for running sanity checks on dataset folders.
+This looks for obvious artifacts in the data.

 *This is the end of the file.*